computercraft-package-tool/httputils/README.md

 Library for the Minecraft mod **ComputerCraft/CC: Tweaked** including some additional HTTP Methodes

 ## How to install
-HTTPUtils can be installed using the [ComputerCraft Package Tool](https://github.com/computercraft-package-tool/ccpt) by using the following commands:
+HttpUtils can be installed using the [ComputerCraft Package Tool](https://github.com/computercraft-package-tool/ccpt) by using the following commands:

 Install CCPT, only run if you havn't installed it yet:
 ```